Purpose of feature: managing purchase, restore and logging of subcriptions.

 Restriction 1: you can list, map, chart and report historic tracks, as long as the including time span doesn't exceed TEN days.
 This means you can track your whole summer cruise day-by-day, but you can only present up to ten days at a time.

-Restriction 2: you cannot connect to and use the Sailor Logbook Website, which has extended functionality.
+Restriction 2: you cannot connect to and use the Sailor Logbook Website, which has supplementary functionality.
 This means you must do without options for: